telerik/blazor-docs/integrations/e2e-testing-with-test-studio.md

 ---
 title: Testing With Test Studio
 page_title: Testing Blazor Apps With Test Studio
-description: Test your Blazor apps with Test Studio Translators.
-You can use them to record UI tests out of the box without the need to code.
+description: "Test your Blazor apps with Test Studio Translators.
+You can use them to record UI tests out of the box without the need to code."
 slug: testing-with-test-studio
 previous_url: /testing-with-test-studio
 position: 2